 The Apprentice must have reached the age of sixteen before the start of an Apprenticeship.
 There is no upper age limit.

-After a satisfactory probationary period of between 3 and 6 months, the Employer should send an Application for Apprenticeship to the Society of Master Saddlers.
-A Visitor will be asked to hold an introductory meeting with the Employer and Apprentice to explain how the scheme will operate.
+After a satisfactory probationary period of between 3 and 6 months, the Employer should send an Application for Apprenticeship to the Trade and Training Provider at The Worshipful Company of Saddlers.
+On successful application a Visitor will be asked to hold an introductory meeting with the Employer and Apprentice to explain how the scheme will operate.
 Following a satisfactory Visitor's report, a Letter of Acceptance, outlining the terms and conditions of employment, will be sent to the Employer by the Society on behalf of the Saddlery Steering Group, together with an Indenture Form.

 The Indenture Form will be signed by the Employer, the Apprentice and the Apprentice's parent/sponsor.
 Indentures represent a formal contract of employment.